by JO ELLEN ALLEN

 In public policy debates, there are majorities and minorities, winners and losers.
 But to be forced to subsidize the advocacy of a position in opposition to ones own beliefs in order to practice ones profession is contrary to the fundamental principles of representative government.
 Separating advocacy functions (beyond the narrow confines of Keller and into many of the activities of the Conference of Delegates, the sections and the committees) from regulatory functions of the bar would go a long way towards resolving what many correctly see as a representation issue.

 In the meantime, as the debate rages, resolution may remain elusive for two reasons.
 The first is that too many questions remain unanswered, particularly as they pertain to budgetary issues and their ultimate impact on the amount of the fee to be assessed.
 Pie charts labeling expenditures by broad categories do not, unfortunately, reveal policy agendas and initiatives.
 Secondly, and perhaps most important, the serious division on the board of governors, in the legislature and among the members of the legal profession over the role of the mandatory bar simply has not been resolved which brings me back to the convention of 1787.

 At a critical juncture, when the convention nearly dissolved over the issue of representation, Benjamin Franklin, with his characteristic wit and wisdom, nudged his colleagues with this metaphorical advice:

 When a broad table is to be made, and the edges of the planks do not fit, the artist takes a little from both and makes a good joint.
 In like manner here, both sides must part with some of their demands, in order that they may join in some accommodating proposition.

 It is apparent that bar President Marc Adelman understands this.
 I hope his efforts succeed.

-Jo Ellen Allen, director of public affairs for Southern California Edison Co., was appointed to the board by Gov. Pete Wilson.
+Jo Ellen Allen, director of public affairs for Southern California Edison Co., was appointed to the State Bar Board of Governors by Gov. Wilson.